David-Barnes-Data-Imaginations/persona-forge-langgraph/README.md

 - The Technical README is [here]
 ---
 The Persona-Forge is designed as an 'art of the possible' demo to help therapists and mental health hospitals modernize and care for patients.
-The workflows are all built in Langgraph, a production grade agentic process flow library. the workflow is modular and can be extended with additional agents or custom components as needed.
+The workflows are all built in Langgraph, a production grade agentic process flow library.
+The workflow is modular and can be extended with additional agents or custom components as needed.
 I've tested the same functionality for various admin related automations, and the same functionality has been replicated across multiple domains, including healthcare, finance, and education, demonstrating its versatility and scalability.

 # Use Cases: